amoeez/dataMerge/README.md

 Merging is done on a bin-by-bin basis.
 By default, the datapoints are weighted by their uncertainty: uncertain datapoints are weighted less heavily than accurate datapoints.
 This has been described in [our recent paper](https://iopscience.iop.org/article/10.1088/1748-0221/16/06/P06034).
 Additional uncertainty estimates in both I and Q are determined during the binning procedure, which can be used in subsequent analyses.

 The implementation includes statistical functions for averaging and uncertainty estimation written in cython, to allow faster rebinning.
-To employ this faster implementation there is a `binstats.pyx` script that needs to be compiled.This is however integrated into the setup.py script available, such that there are no extra steps you will need to do for a faster rebinning.
+To employ this faster implementation there is a `binstats.pyx` script that needs to be compiled.This is however integrated into the setup.py script available, such that the only requirment to use it, is installed Cython (pip install Cython).
 Upon installation of a package `binstats.so` instance will be automatically created  (or .pyd on Windows) compartible with your operational system.

 In case you dont want to use the cythonized version, comment out the last line in the `setup.py` script and use functions for merging as is.